InfernalWAVE/GD_Spectrogram/README.md

 This is a demo for capturing spectrograms, mel-scale spectrograms, and mel-scale cepstral coefficients (MFCCs), and identifying formants using GDScript.

-The demo includes a script for capturing audio over time and generating images on close.
+The demo includes a scene + script for capturing audio over time and generating images on close.

-The demo also includes a script for showing a spectrogram in realtime over a short time window.
+The demo also includes a scene + script for showing a spectrogram in realtime over a short time window.

 Both demos identify the first 4 formants in the analyzed audio.
 The formants are drawn in green on the spectrogram image.
 The realtime demo uses a faster/less-accurate dynamic compression method for this purpose.